New Study Shows Link Between Covid-19, Hearing Loss, & Tinnitus

-Emerging Research Linking Coronavirus & Tinnitus
+Emerging Research Linking COVID-19 & Tinnitus

 • Frontiers in Public Health Journal, published in 2020: researchers surveyed 3,100 people with tinnitus.
 237 people experienced COVID-19, and 40% reported that their tinnitus was “significantly exacerbated.”
 A significant way tinnitus has been amplified by the virus is through stress.
 Researchers suggest that COVID-19 has increased stress factors: quarantine, isolation, loneliness, managing kids at home etc. These factors perpetuate stress which triggers tinnitus.

-Tips to Manage Tinnitus
+Tips to Manage Common Tinnitus Risk Factors

 Tinnitus impacts quality of sleep, ability to concentrate, complete tasks easily, participate in daily activities etc. As emerging research shows that COVID-19 can worsen tinnitus, it is crucial to practice strategies that can alleviate its impact.
 A few tips you can implement include the following: